LibraryOfMediocrity/IkuMod/IkuMod/README.md

 # Some Notes

+- I am considering changing Surge to not specify played attack cards and just affect attack cards in general since Koishi has added more attacks that deal damage without being played, and it just makes damage calculations jank.
 - Some attack cards have conduit effects.
 These require 2 surge to get both the damage and conduit effect.
 If you only have 1 surge, you only get the damage.
 - If you have surge with knives or potions, do **NOT** trust the damage numbers.
 They are **LYING**.